AliSoftware/OHAttributedLabel/README.md

 * include the "OHAttributedLabel" and "NSAttributedString+Attributes" header (.h) and source (.m) files in your Xcode project
 * **Don't forget to import the CoreText framework** in your project (otherwise you will have linker errors when you will compile)

+# ARC Support

+This project is compatible with ARC since its version of August 16th, 2012.

 # Sample code & Other documentation

 There is no explicit documentation of the class yet (never had time to write one).